 The Allies were not able to respond until 1944, when Allied forces in eastern India made their way into northern Burma and were able to begin construction of another supply road that linked Ledo, India, with the part of the original Burma Road still controlled by the Chinese.
-The Stillwell Road (named for Gen. Joseph Stillwell, American adviser to Chiang Kai-shek, China's leader) was finally opened on this day in 1945, once again allowing the free transport of supplies into China.
+The Stillwell Road

+(named for Gen. "Vinegar Joe" Stillwell, American adviser to Chiang Kai-shek, China's leader) was finally opened on this day in 1945, once again allowing the free transport of supplies into China.

-• Jan 28 1964 - Cold War: Soviets shoot down U.S. jet " The U.S. State Department angrily accuses the Soviet Union of shooting down an American jet that strayed into East German airspace.
+- Jan 28 1955 Cold War: The U.S. Congress passes a bill allowing mobilization of troops if China should attack Taiwan. - Jan 28 1964 Cold War: Soviets Shoot down U.S. Jet " The U.S. State Department angrily accuses the Soviet Union of shooting down an American jet that strayed into East German airspace.
 Three U.S. officers aboard the plane were killed in the incident.
 The Soviets responded with charges that the flight was a "gross provocation," and the incident was an ugly reminder of the heightened East-West tensions of the Cold War era.